A personalised, interactive, never-before-seen look at your own body. What it’s made of. What it’s produced. And how you can count it all.

-Our favourite was working out how to quantify the amount of gas you’ve produced (and expelled…) in your lifetime.
-How would we measure their volume in a meaningful way?
+How would we measure this volume in a meaningful way?
 We toyed with the ideas of using zorbs, before settling on telephone boxes…

-We always like to make our work as editorially rich as possible, in this case by way of witty or unexpected additions.
-For example, how many matchsticks could be made from the sulphur found in me?
+So for example, how many matchsticks could be made from the sulphur found in you?
 (Answer: millions.)
-And, how many microbes am I carrying?
+And how many microbes are you carrying?
 (Answer: trillions.)
 In this piece, we even added the weight of our souls…

-We brought in elements of the BBC’s Global Experience Language (GEL) guidelines, to ensure this piece fitted seamlessly into the overall site.
+We also brought in elements of the BBC’s Global Experience Language (GEL) guidelines to ensure this piece fitted seamlessly into the overall site.

-We also provided a full list of sources and methodology, for those users who really like to get into the detail.
+We also provided a full methodology for anyone who really wants to dig into the detail.

-We concluded the piece in a summary called ‘My vital statistics’.
-Users could see their ‘best ofs’.
-For example, how long their hair would’ve grown if left uncut in their lifetime, or (yuk) their toenails, to the final price tag reflecting what their constituent parts could add up to.
+How long their hair would’ve grown if left uncut in their lifetime.
+Or (shudder) their toenails.
+And the final price tag reflecting what their constituent body-bits could add up to.